youwen5/web/routes/+the-web-is-insane.typ

 hypermedia.
 But for many less or only moderately complex web apps, hypermedia works great too!)

-== web design
+== digression on web design

+Let's briefly talk about the actual visual and UX design of the web itself.
+Trust me, this is all going to connect back with hypermedia.

-Web developers tend to move like a mob.
+Web developers tend to move in a #quote[cargo cult].
 A company doing a brand refresh or a startup will hire nice designers to create a compelling design language and nice website.
 If it's really good, similarly talented people copy the design, but typically with slightly less thought of why certain elements were done the way they are.
 If it really catches on, the style begins to permeate throughout the rest of the web (especially on new websites built by rookie web devs).
-People start crafting #smallcaps[npm] packages so using the components is as easy as importing a library, partially fueling the ridiculous #smallcaps[npm] bloat I described earlier.
+People start crafting #smallcaps[npm] packages so using the components is as easy as importing a library, partially fueling the ridiculous
+#smallcaps[npm] bloat I described earlier.

 Case study: #link("https://m3.material.io/")[Material].
 A genuinely nice design system that helped bring the web out of the grungy early 2010s look.
 But then